nordlow/memoizer/README.md

 Planned Features
 ================

-Assert that read and writes from specific set of directories:
+Assert read and writes from specific set of directories:

 - `--only-reads-from=DIRS`
 - `--only-writes-to=DIRS`